-However, magnesium alloys are also worth considering.
-Though magnesium has fallen in and out of favor with bike makers and enthusiasts over the years, manufacturers like DT Swiss still seem to be betting on its success.
+However, magnesium bike frames are also worth considering.
+Though magnesium has fallen in and out of favor over the years, bike makers like DT Swiss still seem to be betting on its success.

-Magnesium bikes have existed since the 1980s, when Frank Kirk first thought of making cast magnesium frames while working at Ford (NYSE:F) in Dagenham, England.
-Even though the Kirk Precision bike made an appearance in the Tour de France, it was not commercially successful, and problems with manufacturing meant that the bike disappeared less than 10 years after its inception.
+While they still have yet to take off, magnesium bikes have existed since the 1980s, when Frank Kirk first thought of making cast magnesium bike frames while working at Ford (NYSE:F) in Dagenham, England.
+These bikes eventually made an appearance in the Tour de France, but could not succeed commercially due to manufacturing and build quality issues.

-Securities Disclosure: I, Teresa Matich, hold no investment interest in any companies mentioned.
+Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any companies mentioned in this article.